Path superposition activating perfect quantum teleportation ability for separable states

-The superposition of quantum processes has recently gained significant attention in quantum information science~\cite{Oi2003, Chiribella2013, Ebler2018, Chiribella2019, abbott2020, Chiribella2021}.
-In this framework, an additional quantum system — known as the control system — is introduced to realize superposition of quantum processes.
+In order to realize superposition of quantum processes, an additional quantum system, known as the control system, is introduced.
 For example, if the control system is in a state, say $\ket{0}$, a process $\mathcal{P}_1$ is applied; if it is in a state, say $\ket{1}$, another process $\mathcal{P}_2$ is applied.
 When the control system is prepared in a quantum superposition of these states $\ket{0}$ and $\ket{1}$, the evolution results in a coherent superposition of the corresponding quantum processes.
 Thus, one can realize the superposition of any two quantum processes.
 This idea can naturally be extended to more than two quantum processes, enabling superposition over any finite number of quantum operations using a higher-dimensional control system.

 The superposition of quantum processes can generally be categorized into two cases.
 One is the superposition of paths: to coherently superpose two or more quantum channels~\cite{Oi2003, Chiribella2019, abbott2020}.
 And another is the superposition of indefinite causal order: to superpose the causal order of two or more quantum channels~\cite{Chiribella2013, Ebler2018, Chiribella2021}, commonly referred to as a quantum switch.
 The coherent superposition of quantum processes has been investigated in photonic systems in experiments~\cite{Procopio2015, Rubino2017, Goswami2018, Rubino2021, Rubino2022, Stromberg2024}; for a review, see~\cite{Rozema2024}.
-More recently, this has been theorized for generic quantum systems~\cite{Ban2020, BAN2021, Siltanen2021, Lin2022} and has been shown to be advantageous in various quantum applications, including quantum communication~\cite{ hullamballi2025}, quantum thermodynamics~\cite{Felce2020,nie2022quantumcool}, and so on.
-Moreover, the quantum switch has been shown to be useful in various tasks such as quantum communication~\cite{Chiribella2012, kechrimparis2025, wu2025}, quantum games~\cite{oreshkov2012}, thermodynamic advantages~\cite{Guha2020, cao2022, nie2022, dieguez2023}, and quantum metrology~\cite{Zhao2020, agrawal2025, Guo2025}.
+More recently, this has been theorized for generic quantum systems~\cite{Ban2020, BAN2021, Siltanen2021, Lin2022}.
 Additionally, it is also possible to enhance the non-Markovianity of quantum channels using quantum switches~\cite{ghosh2024}.